** Students will be notified of acceptance by email and through their online application.

-Preference is given for the following: academic merit, longer programs, financial need, under-represented countries, students participating on Georgia State University sponsored programs, and students with little or no international experience.
-Students who apply for the IEF Scholarship are also automatically considered for the Georgia State University Foundation Study Abroad Scholarship.
+Preference is given for the following: academic merit, program length, financial need, under-represented countries, students participating on Georgia State University sponsored programs, and students with little or no international experience.

 The following will be taken into consideration when determining ranking for the award:

 Demonstrated financial need as determined by your financial aid package.

 Program sponsor (GSU or other)

 Number of credits being earned (only applicable to Maymester and Summer programs)

 All scholarship recipients are required to complete four service requirements for each term that they are awarded a scholarship.
 The service requirement is coordinated through the Study Abroad Programs Office, and must be completed by the end of the following spring or fall semester (i.e. students returning after a spring semester must complete their service by the end of the following fall semester; students returning after a summer study abroad must complete their service by the end of the fall semester).
 If a student is unable to perform this requirement, repayment of the scholarship will be arranged.
 For more information about the service requirements, please click here.

 Upon their award notification via GSU student e-mail, students must complete all acceptance materials as listed in their online application and/or as described through emails.
 Failure to do so could result in their loss of their scholarship.